-Treating feedback as a gift rather than a threat
+Learning to treat critical feedback as a gift rather than a threat

 I have worked with a lot of teams in conflict.
 Sometimes there is overt and explicit disagreement, hurt or even harm that has occurred, and sometimes it’s a kind of low-level tension that is making people feel suspicious, separate and cynical about each other.

-I understand where this comes from.
 Dominant culture - by which I mean the prevailing norms in a place like the UK that are steeped in capitalist, patriarchal, ableist and white supremacist values - is obsessed with self-improvement.

 We’re all supposed to be on an infinite growth journey towards our own ultimate perfection.
-Whether it’s through supplements, exercise, more training, reading or even ‘inner work’, there is always something we can do to be even ‘better’.
+Whether it’s through supplements, exercise, more training, reading or even ‘inner work’, there is always something we can do to be ‘better’.

 A culture that believes people are entirely responsible for their own successes will also punish them for messing up.
 (Apart from the crème de la crème who seem to be except from this rule, such as the tech bros who have lined their pockets by ‘failing forward’, impact on people and planet be damned.)